 Can you engrave Business Cards?
 Yes!
 The process is straightforward.
 So, How long does it take to engrave Business Cards?
 Don't worry, just follow these 5 simple steps to get your laser engraved business cards in a few minutes!

-Step 1: Prepare Your Design
+Step 1: Create or Import Your Design

 Start with the artwork, logo, or text you want to engrave.
 Use vector files (like SVG or AI) for the cleanest results, though most engraving software also supports images and text.
 Keep in mind that fine lines and high-contrast designs work best on anodized aluminum.

-Step 2: Choose the Right Laser Engraving Machine for Business Cards Engraving
+Step 2: Choose the Right Laser Engraver

 Here, we recommend LaserPecker 4 (LP4), which comes with a 10W 450nm diode laser, 2W 1064nm IR laser and a speed of up to 4,000 mm/s, delivering excellent performance for business cards engraving.

-Step 3: Secure the Business Card
+Step 3: Position and Secure the Business Card

 Place the business cards flat on the engraving bed.
 Use weights, tape, or clamps if needed to prevent movement.
 A stable, flat surface is crucial for consistent engraving depth and precision.